 Chinatown Tours for Less

-To really experience San Francisco’s Chinatown, it helps to see it with someone who really knows the area.
+No matter how you book your tour, to really experience San Francisco’s Chinatown, it helps to see it with someone who really knows the area.
 The right tour guide can share interesting stories and point out things only locals know, like where to eat and shop — and where not to.

 You’ll find out where to buy the freshest gourmet tea, sample the most authentic Dim Sum, and order the best Cantonese, Sichuanese and Hunanese food.
 Some tour guides will also show you where and how they make fortune cookies, and take you to visit iconic Buddhist Temples.